 The existing AREC facilities do not support demand for the program activities and require improvements and expansion.
-This project will help bring the two selected ARECs up-to-date and provide the capacity to meet client demand for services.
+This project will help bring the ESAREC up-to-date and provide the capacity to meet client demand for services.
 Each AREC has minimum requirements to meet the basic needs of research/support, extension/outreach, housing, and infrastructure.
-These projects will address those minimum requirements and work towards maintaining and enhancing productivity, research output, and community engagement that each AREC is designed for in their respective regions and strengths.
-Improved ARECs are also essential for the new Center for Advanced Innovation in Agriculture, which is establishing Virginia Tech as a comprehensive and innovative global research leader in smart and secure agriculture technologies and data analytics for informed decisions.
+This project will address those minimum requirements and work towards maintaining and enhancing productivity, research output, and community engagement in the Eastern Shore region.
+An improved ESAREC is also essential for the new Center for Advanced Innovation in Agriculture, which is establishing Virginia Tech as a comprehensive and innovative global research leader in smart and secure agriculture technologies and data analytics for informed decisions.